DimaPindrik/CQRS-Event-Sourcing/README.md

 # CQRS-Event-Sourcing
-Event Sourcing using Axon and Spring Boot implementation
+App to demonstrate Event Sourcing using Axon and Spring Boot implementation